 The documents printed in The Papers of Thomas Jefferson reproduce original spelling, punctuation, and capitalization.
 Annotation accounts for the location of each known text, describes significant additions and deletions, gives the relationship between documents for which more than one text survives, explains obscure terms and events, and briefly identifies correspondents.
 A full index is also included at the end of each volume, and a cumulative index is available on this site.

-The Retirement Series Digital Archive is an online companion to the letterpress volumes of The Papers of Thomas Jefferson: Retirement Series.
-The content presented as part of this collection includes the Family Letters Digital Archive: full, searchable transcriptions of a rich body of correspondence to and between members of Jefferson's immediate and extended family.
-The Retirement Series Digital Archive also contains an extensive, searchable collection of quotes by and about Thomas Jefferson.
-Both collections continue to grow.
+Jefferson Quotes & Family Letters is a growing, online companion to the letterpress volumes of The Papers of Thomas Jefferson: Retirement Series.
+The content presented as part of this collection includes Family Letters: full, searchable transcriptions of a rich body of correspondence to and between members of Jefferson's immediate and extended family.
+Jefferson Quotes & Family Letters also contains an extensive, searchable, and fully verified collection of quotes by and about Thomas Jefferson.